 Get ready for:

-This month, we're focusing in on structural inequality.
+This month, we're focusing in on Media Bias.
 Sign up with your email and mobile number - we promise never to share them - and let's get started on creating a more equitable world for women and girls.